-DIRECTOR and CHIEF EXECUTIVE OFFICER
+DIRECTOR and CHIEF INVESTMENT OFFICER

 Frank Adell is a successful entrepreneur and business leader with over 30-years of experience in strategic planning.
 Frank’s forte is in building early-stage organizational structures in order to attract early seed investment money and funding for subsequent rounds of finance leading to commercial exits for these companies.
 In addition, Frank is recognized for his ability to recruit strategic executive industry leaders who have proven track records in delivering results and industry recognition with effective business acumen and knowledge in a specific industry, creating dynamic result-oriented directors and management teams.
 Frank also has a winning track record in assembling highly skilled technical teams with expertise in the targeted field of endeavor.
 Frank also has the ability to seek, negotiate, and form strategic and collaborative partnerships with major well-capitalized companies with expertise and infrastructure in the relevant industry which has earned him high regard from his peers.
 His success in maturing these relationships has resulted in these strategies often becoming future customers, acquirers, or investment capital partners in a marriage between capital and technology to produce a better product that could be offered separately.